napolux/1000ideas/README.md

 I was always thrilled by "idea generation mechanism" and how a business like Facebook or Uber or Apple can born from "the brain" of someone...
 A while ago [I've read about the Idea machine from James Altucher](http://www.jamesaltucher.com/2014/05/the-ultimate-guide-for-becoming-an-idea-machine/) and as a programmer I've decided to give to my idea machine a little structure and a way to ensure some sort of quality to my ideas.

+This repo serves as container for my ideas.

 My ultimate goal is to reach **one thousand (1000, 1k, whatever) ideas**.

 ## FAQ